-Artist’s statement 2015.
+Artist’s statement 2018.

 Through my work I leverage and manipulate the concept of “Cubanism” and its iconography as stereotypes, taking notice of the ever-changing notion of what being “Cuban” really is, including ideological & cultural material from more recent history.
-As an artist I do not pretend to tie myself to a specific medium or style.
-I believe that aesthetics alone should not guide me, not influence my core ideas and central messages.
+My work explores how we reinvent ourselves and how an identity can survive and mutate.